Unifying the experience:

 Toasts, Snackbars and Tool tips

-I incorporated snack bars, toasts, and contextual tooltips into the design system to guide users effectively and provide consistent, timely feedback across the product.
+I incorporated system wide feedback mechanisms, including snackbars, toasts, and contextual tooltips, to guide users effectively and provide timely communication.

-I incorporated snack bars, toasts, and contextual tooltips into the design system to guide users effectively and provide consistent, timely feedback across the product.
+I incorporated system wide feedback mechanisms, including snackbars, toasts, and contextual tooltips, to guide users effectively and provide timely communication.

 Feature-Specific Components